juliarodd/msds-artificial-intelligence/README.md

 Another uncommon package that might need to be installed is PrettyTable to render the tables used in these assignments.

+## File structure

+All code files can be found in the 'code' folder.
+Jupyter notebooks were used for all assignments.

+Relevant data can be found in the 'data' folder.

+Assignment summaries can be found in the 'output/reports' folder.

 ## Limitations

 There are some limitations in storing the data that is used in some assignments.